|May 30, 2011, 11:44 PM|

 Welcome Multirotor Pilots!

-The MultiWiiCopter.com Scarab multirotors are designed to be efficient, durable and smooth flying copters for FPV, AP or flun-fly use.
+The MultiWiiCopter.com Scarab multirotors are designed to be efficient, durable and smooth flying copters for FPV, AP or fun-flying.
 The modular design of the Scarabs allow for easy removal of parts for travel and repair.
-Builders can cut the booms to suit their needs.
-Everything that goes into the Scarabs and other products form MultiWiiCopter.com are designed and tested by professionals.
-Quality, design and attention to details are just some of reasons why Scarab copters are superior to other brands.
-The recommended Paris v.4 flight controller with Sirius IMU is highly recommended, but other controllers can fly these copters too such as the popular DJI Naza and WooKong M. CarbonBird motors perfect matches for the Scarabs; with their custom-specs and quality bearings you can expect to get smooth and long flight times.
-See the latest Scarab airframe choices below - there's bound to be a Scarab that works for you!
+Everything that goes into the Scarabs and other products from MultiWiiCopter.com are designed and tested by professionals.
+Design and attention to details are just some of reasons why Scarab copters are a great for many pilots.
+The included CarbonBird motors are durable, smooth and efficient.
+Below are the latest Scarab copters that are available.

 Carbon Scarab Vampire

 The Carbon Scarab Vampire is the latest creation from the drafting boards of MultiWiiCopter.com.
 Its claim to fame is that it flies like a quadcopter ("sporty") but has the lifting power of a hex.
 The H-type frame features two motors close to the center mass that provide additional lift without sacrificing stability.
 The Vampire's design can hold a Sony Nex 5n or similar APS-C cameras mounted to the roll stability gimbal.
 Custom flight code for the Vampire is provided by MultiWiiCopter.com.
 A custom motor mix is required for WooKong M (Naza will not work)